Europe Tours for Seniors

 The tour offers two-night stays in major cities with accessible hotels like Imperial Riding School and Ensana Thermal.
 Morning tours start at 8:00 or 9:30, featuring walks through Vienna's Old Town, Budapest's Castle District, and Prague's historic center.
 Luxury coach with Wi-Fi provides comfortable transport.

-Duration 17 days Destinations Austria, Slovenia, Croatia, Hungary, Poland, Germany, Czech Republic Age Range up to 99 year olds Physical Rating Easy Room Type Singles, Shared Operator Trafalgar From $5,075
+Duration 17 days Destinations Austria, Slovenia, Croatia, Hungary, Poland, Germany, Czech Republic Age Range All Ages Welcome Physical Rating Easy Room Type Singles, Shared Operator Trafalgar From $4,775

-Highlights of Eastern Europe (Classic, End Vienna, 14 Days)
+Highlights of Europe (Classic, All Seasons, Start London, End Paris, 15 Days) (18 destinations)

 Seven Countries, Venice & Paris